sphinx-contrib/jinja-autodoc/doc/index.rst

 .. sourcecode:: rst
    :caption: templates_doc.rst

-   .. autojinja:: sample_template.in
+   .. autotemplate:: sample_template.in

 will be rendered as:

-    .. autojinja:: sample_template.in
+    .. autotemplate:: sample_template.in

 If the path is a directory, all the templates inside this directory will be rendered.
 To restrict the discovery to a subset of files, you can use the ``jinja_template_pattern`` to set a pattern to recognize template filenames.